vbontempi/solution-tutorials/multi-region-k8s-cis.md

    * {{site.data.keyword.containerfull_notm}} plugin (`kubernetes-service`),
 * `kubectl` to interact with Kubernetes clusters,

-You will find instructions to download and install these tools for your operating environment in the [Getting started with tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.
+You will find instructions to download and install these tools for your operating environment in the [Getting started with solution tutorials](/docs/solution-tutorials?topic=solution-tutorials-tutorials) guide.

 In addition, make sure you:
 - own a custom domain so you can configure the DNS for this domain to point to {{site.data.keyword.cis_full_notm}} name servers.